-Cara has supported artists Charlotte Church & Mahalia, performed at venues such as Brudenell and Belgrave in Leeds, Troubadour and The Islington in London, performed at festivals Focus Wales and Love Supreme, as well as festivals How The Light Gets In, Penn Fest and Boomtown Fair this summer.
-She has recently played to 25,000 people at a fireworks event in collaboration with Peak FM and is due to play The Water Rats in 2020.
+Cara has supported artists Charlotte Church & Mahalia, performed at venues such as Brudenell and Belgrave in Leeds, Troubadour, The Islington and a sold out show at The Water Rats in London, she has played to 25,000 people at a fireworks event in collaboration with Peak FM, performed at festivals Focus Wales and Love Supreme, as well as festivals How The Light Gets In, Penn Fest and Boomtown Fair in Summer 2019.
+Cara is due to perform for BBC Scotland’s Quay Sessions, as well as festivals Focus Wales and Lowde Fest this Summer.

-As a songwriter she has written with Universal Sweden, written for Sony ATV and BMG in Netherlands, written with artists Laura Oakes, writers Sebastian Sternberg and Pedro Vito during the release of their UK number 1 album with Jack Savoretti, as well as a an EP with Andy Burrows and Doc Brown, which will be the soundtrack to a new BBC 1 drama.
+As a songwriter she has written with Universal Sweden, written for Sony ATV and BMG in Netherlands, written with artists Laura Oakes, writers Sebastian Sternberg and Pedro Vito during the release of their UK number 1 album with Jack Savoretti, as well as an EP with Andy Burrows and Doc Brown.

 Cara plans to release a new EP for Summer 2020 and is so excited for you to hear her new music!